 ICI’s supportive comments commended the SEC for crafting a proposal that would both protect investors and preserve fund managers’ ability to use these practical portfolio management tools.
-The Institute also recommended several targeted adjustments to enhance the proposal, and worked closely with the SEC and staff to incorporate them into the final rule, which the Commission adopted in October 2020.
+The Institute also recommended several targeted adjustments to enhance the proposal, and worked closely with the SEC and staff to incorporate them into the final rule, which was adopted in October 2020.

 Issued in April 2020, the SEC’s proposal to modernize the regulation of funds’ valuation of portfolio securities similarly seeks to replace a patchwork of guidance—and also earned ICI’s support.